 This handy guide helps you understand why telling your insurer the correct information can help avoid invalidating your insurance.

 What happens if your car insurance is invalidated?

 If you’ve done something to invalidate your insurance, your insurer can take steps to cancel your policy, plus any claim you have made will not be paid.
 You have to tell insurers if you have invalidated your cover when you shop around for new car insurance, and this can make it difficult to get insurance.
 You must keep your information up to date and tell us the correct information when making a quote.

-This is not a comprehensive list but people often forget to update the information below and this can lead to your policy being invalidated.
+This is not a comprehensive list, but people often forget to update the information below and this can lead to their policy being invalidated.

 If you sell or change your car please let us know.

 Your address can affect your premium and where you park can have a big impact on your insurance, tell us of any changes each time.